ziweifan177/Data_Science_Pilot/NortheasternUniversity-AISkunk Club/README.md

 ***Lead by Prof.Nicholas Brown.***

 **My Role:
-I was charge of the directing students by conducting practical workshop as one of the tutors, and work closely with Prof.Brown to conduct projects with industrial projects.**
+- Work closely with Prof.Brown to conduct projects with industrial projects.
+- Convert some projects for workshop by directing students as tutor
+- Present and showcase to public workshop off-campus, like IIT bootcamp etc.**

 **As one of the administrators, We own all the materials to coach students in the workshops: https://github.com/skunkworksneu**